f355/electrophorus/README.md

 #### Connector J12 - SWD/Reset

-It's a 5-pin Dupont pin header below and to the right of the MCU, used for flashing, resetting and debugging the firmware.
+It's a 5-pin Dupont pin header below and to the right of the MCU, used for flashing, resetting, and debugging the firmware.
 You can omit it and flash the firmware using an SD card, but it is much more convenient to do it without unplugging the cable.